ppdac/makeswap-on-azure-vm-temp-drive/README.md

 * `sudo systemctl disable makeswap-on-azure.service`

 # Usage
-The swap size vale is hardcoded at 3333M, for no real reason other than I happen to use b size VMs, with 4 GB temp drives.
+The swap size vale is hardcoded at 2G.

 You can set your desired size by writing to this file `/var/local/makeswap-on-azure/swap_size`.